serverless/serverless-plugin-boilerplate/README.md

 Serverless Plugin Boilerplate
 =============================

 This is a starter project to help you build plugins for the Serverless Framework.
-You can install this Plugin in its current form into your Serverless Projects and it will run.
+You can install this boilerplate Plugin in its current form into your Serverless Projects and it will run.
 All that's left for you to do is write your custom logic.
-We've also filled this with useful comments to help you along your way.
-Lastly, the entire Serverless Framework is comprised of Plugins.
-When you write your own Plugin, it's no hack, you're simply extending and customizing the Serverless Framework to suite your needs and build processes.
+We've filled this with useful comments to help you along your way.
+Also, the entire Serverless Framework is comprised of Plugins.
+When you write your own Plugin, it's no hack, you're simply extending and customizing the Serverless Framework to suite your needs and build processes :)

 **A Serverless Plugin can do the following:**